SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 USER GUIDES/authorisation/change-password.md

 ---
 title: Change password
 excerpt: >-
-  For security reasons, it is recommended that you change your password at regular intervals.
+  For security reasons, it is recommended that you choose the correct guidelines or your compny policies to set your password.
 deprecated: false
 hidden: false
 metadata: